joernio/joern/benchmarks/README.md

 * [Securibench Micro](http://too4words.github.io/securibench-micro/)

 Below are instructions on how to run Joern against each benchmark.
+If you would like the benchmark results to be written to a file instead of printed to STDOUT, set the path to the environment variable `JOERN_BENCHMARK_RESULT_FILE`.

 ### Securibench Micro

 The benchmark can be run using either the Java source code frontend or JVM bytecode Jimple frontend:

 * Java source: `sbt "benchmarks / testOnly *.securibench.micro.java.*"`
 * JVM bytecode: `sbt "benchmarks / testOnly *.securibench.micro.jvm.*"`

 #### Java Source Results
 | Category          | #    | FP   | TP   | TN   | FN   |
 | ----------------- | ---- | ---- | ---- | ---- | ---- |
 | Aliasing          | 14 | 1 | 4 | 1 | 8 |